kotakotik22/GitBurner/README.md

 alias github="run /gitburner/github.js"
 ```
 <details>
-  <summary>If you want to be able to push to repositories</summary>
+  <summary>If you want to be able to push to repositories using PAT's (check the 'Pushing' section below)</summary>

-  If you want to be able to push, you need to use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with public repo enabled
+  If you want to be able to push, you need to use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+  with public repo enabled

   This token is saved in the localstorage so it's not encoded into exported saves, but beware it's still not the most safe place to store tokens (it can be accessed by any script you run, for example)